uploadersoasis/Adblock_Filter_List/README.md

         snippet to be fully functional.
 Such a script can be saved as a bookmark in the web browser and selected when on the webpage which requires it.
-        One such website is filecr.com.
-The script to activate the download button on its pages is: javascript:(function(){DD = document.querySelector("a.download_allow.download_allow.btn-primary_dark.full");downloadLink = document.createElement("input");downloadLink.type="submit";DD.appendChild(downloadLink);})();
+        filecr.com currently doesn't require the following script for the download button to work IF uBlock Origin is used and Brave's native adblocking is disabled for filecr.com. javascript:(function(){DD = document.querySelector("a.download_allow.download_allow.btn-primary_dark.full");downloadLink = document.createElement("input");downloadLink.type="submit";DD.appendChild(downloadLink);})();

     4. Due to the way that Wikipedia's responsive website design currently